Dropping Standardized Testing for Admissions Trades Off Information and Access: Proofs of statements

-\textbf{Explaining why the individual fairness gap decreases for high-skilled students.} We include an observation about the individual fairness gap.
-Although the individual fairness gap is positive for sufficiently high-skilled students, the magnitude of this gap varies.
+\textbf{Explaining why the individual fairness gap decreases for high-skilled students.} Although the individual fairness gap is positive for sufficiently high-skilled students, the magnitude of this gap varies.
 For students at the end of the right tail of the true skill distribution, the individual fairness gap starts to decrease.
-This property can be graphically observed in Figure~\ref{fig:IFsimulations_barriers_withunaware}. \IFgapdecrease*
+This property can be graphically observed in Figure~\ref{fig:IFsimulations_barriers_withunaware}.